eligrey/voice-search/README.md

 Voice Search comes pre-loaded with the following default services: Google, Wikipedia, YouTube, Bing, Yahoo, DuckDuckGo and Wolfram|Alpha.
 You can also add your own user-defined search engines.
 It also integrates a speech input button for all websites using HTML5 search boxes, all of the default search engines' websites, Facebook, Twitter, reddit, and GitHub.

+This extension requires a microphone.
+Speech input is very experimental, so don't be surprised if it doesn't work.
+Also, try to speak clearly for best speech recognition results.

-If you are using Chrome 9 or higher, you may likely need to launch Chrome with the `--enable-speech-input` flag.
-To do this on Windows, right click on your Google Chrome icon (<kbd>Shift</kbd>+<kbd>right click</kbd> while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to the following value:
+If you are using Chrome 9 or higher, you may likely need to launch Chrome with the `--enable-speech-input` launch flag.
+To do this on Windows, right click on your Google Chrome icon (<kbd>shift</kbd>+right click while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to the following value:

     %LocalAppData%\Google\Chrome\Application\chrome.exe --enable-speech-input

+In OSX, it's a little more complicated.
+You have to create an Apple Script with the following code and save it in ~/Applications/

+    do shell script "/Applications/Google\\ Chrome.app/Contents/MacOS/Google\\ Chrome --enable-speech-input"

 Screenshots